 Medication at School

 Please do not send prescription or over-the-counter medicine to school with a child.
 If unavoidable, we must have the proper form signed by a parent and the child’s physician.
 All medication must be delivered by a parent/guardian to the school nurse in the original container.
 Medication will be dispensed only once during the school day.
 Any medication that is to be given periodically for the entire year (e.g., inhalers for asthma, allergy medications), also requires a special form that must be signed by a physician.
-Forms are available in the health room or by clicking here.
+Forms are available in the health room, or click here to access this form.